Trade off-Free Entanglement Stabilization in a Superconducting Qutrit-Qubit System: Introduction

 For demonstrating stabilization, we initialize both transmons in their ground state since it requires no prior active preparation, simultaneously turn on all three parametric drives and two Rabi drives for a fixed time $t$, and finally perform two-qubit quantum state tomography to reconstruct the evolution of the two-qubit state as a function of $t$.
 We note here that stabilized state is independent of the initial state of the qubits; data for different initial states are discussed in~\cite{Supplement}.

 We examine the stabilization time constant, $\tau$, and steady-state error, $\varepsilon_{\infty}$, from fitting the dynamical error for a given set of drive parameters as ${\varepsilon(t)=\varepsilon_{\infty} + \tilde{\varepsilon}\exp(-t/\tau)}$, where ${\varepsilon(t) = 1 - {\rm Tr}\{\rho(t)\mathbb{I}_{\rm res}\otimes |T\rangle\langle T|\}}$~\citep{Doucet2020}.
 With the Rabi drives tuned to their optimal coupling strength, the average stabilization trajectory displays an exponential behavior with a characteristic $1/e$ time of \SI{339}{\ns} as it approaches its steady state fidelity of 84(1)\%, found from the average and standard deviation of the data points between \SI{10}{\micro\second} and \SI{50}{\micro\second} [Fig.~\ref{fig:fig3}(b)].
 The remaining population resides primarily in the ground state $|00\rangle$ (11\%), with small residuals in $|11\rangle$ (2\%) and the orthogonal Bell state $|S\rangle$ (2\%).
 We verified that the qubits remain in the steady state for as long as the pumps are on up to \SI{50}{\micro\second}, which is about 10$\times$ longer than the timescale set by the decoherence time of each qubit $T_2^{*}$~\cite{Supplement}.
 In Fig.~\ref{fig:fig3}(b) we also show a full master equation simulation of the system and a tomogram of the reconstructed two-qubit density matrix at $t = \SI{50}{\micro\second}$.
 The simulations, which are entirely based on independently measured device parameters, predict the correct target state fidelity within our measurement uncertainty.
 The measured convergence time is about 15\% faster than predicted by the theory for the measured drive amplitudes, which we attribute to residual drive detuning and imbalance, see also discussion on Fig.~\ref{fig:scaling} and~\cite{Supplement}.
 We separately characterize leakage out of the qubit manifold by measuring the population of the $|2\rangle_l$ state, which peaks at $t = \SI{150}{\nano\second}$ and then drops to less than 2.5\% at $t > \SI{1}{\micro\second}$.
-In the Supplement~\cite{Supplement} we discuss in detail error bounds on the reconstructed state caused by this leakage.
+In the Supplement~\cite{Supplement} we provide details of obtaining a numerical bound on the error caused by this high-dimensional leakage ($< 1$\%) in the steady state reconstructed from two-qubit state tomography.